Structured doctoral education

 As of year one a substantial amount of time is allocated to independent work on the dissertation project.
 By the end of the first year doctoral researchers will submit a dissertation prospectus to two PhD supervisors.

-In their first year, PhD researchers attend research design and methods training that support their dissertation research.
+In their first year, PhD researchers attend research design and methods trainings that support their dissertation research.

 In addition to the trainings offered at the Hertie School, doctoral researchers benefit from a broad range of specific methods trainings offered by our partner universities in Berlin and within the CIVICA network, a network of leading European universities offering doctoral education in the social sciences.
 Further, doctoral researchers attend Summer and Winter Schools abroad.